-The Chapel of the Resurrection plans to welcome four notable guest preachers for the 2019-2020 Walter Wangerin Jr. Celebration of Excellence in Preaching Series.
-The Spring 2020 preachers will be announced soon.
+The Chapel of the Resurrection plans to welcome three notable guest preachers for the 2019-2020 Walter Wangerin Jr. Celebration of Excellence in Preaching Series.

 Our Fall 2019 semester speakers were: